-Most people do not know about the subclavius muscle, but it can be the source of pain in the area of your biceps brachii, your inner forearm or your first three fingers.
+Most people do not know about the subclavius muscle, but it can be the source of pain in the area of the biceps, your inner forearm or the first three fingers.

 With trigger points in this muscle, you might feel pain all the way down your arm.